codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 {% endhighlight %}

 In all these cases, deployment manifests should be changed to mention Docker images that are found in the external Docker registry.
+You can also use the [dedicated script](https://github.com/codefresh-io/cfcrmigration) for the same purpose.

 ### Locating images from the Codefresh Container registry in pipelines